RajeshPatkarInstitute/RpISE-Terminal/README.md

 ### void show(char ch);

-    This function prints the character in its argument at the current location of the cursor on the screen.
+    This function prints its argument at the current location of the cursor on the screen.

 ### void hide();

+    This function hides the character being displayed at the current location of the cursor on the screen.

 ### void hideC();
 ### void showC();
 ### void fColor(enum Color foreground);